jku/repository-playground/docs/CONCEPT.md

 There are multiple problems shared by most community artifact repositories: as an example of another potential case, workflows for developer signing with short lived signing certificates is certainly something many repositories would be interested.

-the reason we are focusing on making the repository compromise resilient with TUF as the _first_ task is that a highly secure TUF implementation is likely to impact workflows quite a bit -- experimenting with that first seems like a good starting point.
+The reason we are focusing on making the repository compromise resilient with TUF as the _first_ task is that a highly secure TUF implementation is likely to impact workflows quite a bit -- experimenting with that first seems like a good starting point.